raoulmillais/node-fu/README.md

 Sanity check your environment and install any missing dependencies (You must run this before you start creating projects):

     fu env

 Create a project called bar in the current working directory:

     fu project bar

 Create a project in the current working directory:

     fu project .

-Make sure you npm install any packages
+Make sure you install your project when you have created one:

+    npm install